patcon/ical-processor/README.md

 The app will now be served from http://127.0.0.1:8000

-If serving from any other non-local domain, be sure to set the envvar `ICALPROC_BASE_URL` at runtime like so:
+If you are self-hosting and serving from a custom public domain, be sure to set the envvar `ICALPROC_BASE_URL` at runtime like so:

 ```
 ICALPROC_BASE_URL=http://mydomain.com poetry run gunicorn app:app